LeftistTachyon/SocketRoom/PROTOCOL.md

-# Client - Server Communication Protocol
+# Communication Protocol
-### About
+## About
-This is a document which keeps track of the communication protocol between the client and the server.
+This is a document which keeps track of the communication protocol.
 The _command name_ or _header_ refers to the prefix of the command.
 The _body_ of the command refers to the information, if any, which immeadiately follow the header.

-## Command table
+## Client - Server Command table
+This protocol table is for communication between the client and the server.

 |Command Name/Header|Direction       |Command Body         |Response                                |
 |:-----------------:|:--------------:|:-------------------:|:--------------------------------------:|
 |`PING`             |Either          |(none)               |`PING`                                  |